Der Kaiser von Atlantis: Scene 4

-The Emperor continues to oversee his failing realm, where his subjects angrily protest their suspension in limbo between life and death.
-Harlequin appeals to him, reminding him of his innocent childhood.
-The Drummer urges the Emperor to maintain his resolve, but the Emperor's memories turn his thoughts from his plans for the annihilation of all.
-Instead he gazes into a covered mirror and asks: "What do men look like?
+The Emperor oversees his failing realm, as terribly injured patients complain of the agony of life without death and the state's hospitals and garrisons are overrun by insurgents under "black flags and a bloody coat of arms".
+Harlequin appeals to him from the shadows, reminding him of his innocent childhood, while the Drummer urges the Emperor to maintain his resolve.
+The Emperor realizes he has been barricaded in his palace for so long he no longer remembers what it is like to talk face to face with another man.
+He gazes into a covered mirror and asks: "What do men look like?
 Am I still a man or just the adding machine of God?"
 (Wie sieht ein Mensch aus?
 Bin ich denn noch ein Mensch oder die Rechenmaschine Gottes?)

-He pulls away the mirror's cloth and faces the reflection of Death.
-"Who are you?" he demands.
-Death describes his role modestly, like that of a gardener "who roots up wilting weeds, life's worn-out fellows."
-He regrets the pain his strike is causing.
+He pulls away the mirror's cloth, revealing Death in his reflection.
+Death now describes himself as a gardener rather than a soldier, wishing to take lives only to spread peace and cure suffering, as one who "roots up wilting weeds, life's worn-out fellows."
 When the Emperor asks him to resume his duties, Death proposes a resolution to the crisis: "I am prepared to make peace, if you are prepared to make a sacrifice: will you be the first one to try out the new death?"
-After some resistance, the Emperor agrees and the suffering people find release in death once more.
+After coming to terms with his mortality, the Emperor agrees and is taken by the hand into Death's house, allowing the suffering people to find release in death once more.
 The Emperor sings his farewell.
 In a closing chorus, Death is praised and asked to "teach us to keep your holiest law: Thou shalt not use the name of Death in vain now and forever!"
 (Lehr uns das heiligste Gebot: Du sollst den großen Namen Tod nicht eitel beschwören!)